csci596-2020/Gromacs-benchmarking-on-Discovery-Cluster/README.md

 From the figure, we see that as we increase gpus and cpus, after a optimum level  there is a significant decrease in the output due to communication cost.
 So, for this system the optimum resource is 4 nodes + 4 gpus.

+**5. Conclusion**

+In this study, we have shown the strong scaling limit in two different systems with different number of atoms.
+Thus, we have to choose resources wisely to achieve optimum performance without wasing much compuation resources.